Multiview Rendering

 Multiview support in Qt Quick 3D Xr

-For development and testing purposes, it can be useful to force the usage of multiview rendering via an environment variable.
-This is done by setting QT_QUICK3D_XR_MULTIVIEW to a non-zero value.
+For development and testing purposes, it can be useful to disable the usage of multiview rendering.
+This is done by setting the environment variable QT_QUICK3D_XR_DISABLE_MULTIVIEW to a non-zero value.

-To query if multiview rendering is in use (regardless of how it was enabled), use the same multiViewRenderingEnabled property.
+To query if multiview rendering is enabled, use the multiViewRenderingEnabled property.
 The value stays false always if multiview rendering cannot be enabled.

-In general, it is recommended that VR/AR applications enable multiview rendering unconditionally via the XrView property once rendering is verified to work as expected in multiview mode during the development phase.
+In general, it is recommended that VR/AR applications leave multiview rendering enabled when it's supported, and only disable it when experiencing problems, or for testing purposes.
 Multiview rendering is expected to improve performance, reducing the GPU and especially the CPU load.